Charlie-PKU/Charlie-PKU.github.io/index.md

 Hello!
 Here is **Chen FANG (Charlie, 房晨)**.

 I am a Ph.D. student majoring in **Applied Economics** at Tsinghua University, advised by [Prof. Jing Cao](https://chinaproject.harvard.edu/people/jing-cao).
+I currently work as a Statistics Assistant (individual contractor) with UNHCR Jordan.

 I am curious and passionate about public policy and global economic governance, especially climate change, sustainable development, and resilience.
 I hope to work for an international organization such as the [World Bank](https://www.worldbank.org/en/home) or [Resources for the Future](https://www.rff.org/) to conduct valuable research.